ronanboiteau/Hangman/README.md

 *******
 Tries: 10
 Your letter: a
-a: is not in the word.
+a is not in the word.

 *******
 Tries: 9